mtheoryx/drpoindexter/public-site/src/notes/docker-zsh/index.md

 Every time we exit our container, everything we did above gets lost, and we have to re-do it every time.
 Let's record some of these basics in a custom Dockerfile that extends the base image.

-For this part, we will essencially walk throught he above steps, but this time record those lines in a file.
+For this part, we will essentially walk through he above steps, but this time record those lines in a file.
 So next time we "restart" our container, those things we know must happen, and we know they work, will be automatic.
 So create a docker file.
 The file name is just `Dockerfile`.
-No file extention, and spelled just like that.
+No file extension, and spelled just like that.

 ```bash
 cd some-project && touch Dockerfile